-- After you have read the rules, you can download and complete the Digital Entry Form (download .doc)
+- After you have read the rules, you can download and complete the Digital Entry Form (link below)

-- After completing the entry form with the required digital signature, you can complete Digital File Submission
+- After completing the entry form with your digital signature, you can complete Digital File Submission

 - Alternatively, to send by another method, email firstname.lastname@example.org